Louis Garrel: Other activities

 Garrel featured in Emporio Armani's fall 2004 ads – alongside his The Dreamers costars Michael Pitt and Eva Green – and also appeared in Armani's fall 2023 campaign.
 He became the face of Valentino's Uomo fragrance in 2014 and directed a short film featuring Àstrid Bergès-Frisbey for a Valentino Donna campaign in 2015.
 In 2024, he was named a menswear brand ambassador for Dior.

 Personal life

 Aside from his native French, Garrel speaks English and Italian.

 Garrel was in a relationship with Valeria Bruni Tedeschi from 2007 to 2012.
 She is the elder sister of Carla Bruni.
-In 2009, Bruni Tedeschi and Garrel adopted a baby from Senegal.
+In 2009, Bruni Tedeschi and Garrel adopted a baby girl, Oumy, from Senegal.

-Garrel was also in a relationship with Iranian actress Golshifteh Farahani, who he directed and co-starred with in Two Friends (2015).
+Garrel was also in a relationship with Iranian and French actress Golshifteh Farahani, who he directed and co-starred with in Two Friends (2015).

-In June 2017, Garrel married model and actress Laetitia Casta and became stepfather to her three children.
-The couple have been together since 2015.
-In March 2021, Casta gave birth to her fourth child, the couple's first child, a son.
+In June 2017, Garrel married French model and actress Laetitia Casta and the couple have been together since 2015.
+In March 2021, they welcomed their first child together, a son named Azel.
+In 2025, several media outlets reported that they had separated.
+This was confirmed in Garrel's 2026 interview with the Financial Times..

 In 2009 and 2010, Garrel signed two petitions in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a then 13-year-old girl.